fixm-ccb/FIXM-Core-4.2.0-testing/docs/general-guidance-fixm-core.md

 ```

 This example displays an aerodrome reference based on property
 locationIndicator.
-The value “BRU” does not respect the pattern
+The value `BRU` does not respect the pattern
 \[A-Z\]{4} enforced by FIXM for property locationIndicator.
 This example
 does NOT comply with the structural rules for aerodrome references
 defined by the FIXM XML schemas and does not qualify as valid FIXM